Laura Plantation: Duparc and Locoul families

-In the years before the American Civil War, the slave quarters included a slave infirmary, 69 cabins, communal kitchens, and several water wells located along the road.
+In the years before the American Civil War, the slave quarters included a slave infirmary, approximately 69 cabins, communal kitchens, and several water wells located along the road.
 Each slave cabin was occupied by two families, who had separate doors and shared a central double fireplace.
 Near each cabin they kept a vegetable garden plus a chicken coop and/or pigpen.
 By the time of the Civil War, there were 186 slaves working the farm.
 The DuParc Plantation exported commodity crops of indigo, rice, pecans, and sugar cane.